Abhinavcode13/abhinavcode13.github.io/_pages/about.md

 Experience

-• Developed new features and fixed existing issues, such as adding metadata saving in PPSimulation_2DContinuous, enhancing the 3D_discrete simulation GUI, and fixing assertion errors
-• Managed CI configurations and updates, including the removal of macOS-11 from the CI matrix and updating Python versions in configuration files
-• Refactored code for improved performance and maintainability, such as type conversion and bounds check removal in data_step_2D_discrete and the restructured images for 2D discrete pipelines.
+I developed new features and fixed existing issues, including adding metadata saving in PPSimulation_2DContinuous, enhancing the 3D_discrete simulation GUI, and fixing assertion errors.
+I managed CI configurations and updates, such as removing macOS-11 from the CI matrix and updating Python versions in configuration files.
+Additionally, I refactored code for improved performance and maintainability by implementing type conversion and bounds check removal in data_step_2D_discrete and restructuring images for 2D discrete pipelines.

 ---
 Technical Writer | Carmel, Indiana - Remote